-Daniel Boone famously said that “Heaven must be a Kentucky kind of place.”
+“Heaven must be a Kentucky kind of place," are the alleged words Daniel Boone uttered when he first spied the Bluegrass.
 We’re inclined to agree with him, of course.
 But even before Kentucky was officially a state, our earliest settlers had their eyes on heaven--and that commitment to faith, in many different religious traditions, has been a thread that runs through the history of this place.

 Early Settlers, Early Churches

 Daniel wasn’t the only Boone with heaven on his mind as he traversed Kentucky--his brother Squire was a Baptist preacher, though there’s no evidence that he preached in the territory.
 Many of Kentucky’s early religious pioneers were Baptists, and they were among the first in the area to promote public worship.
 But they weren’t alone.

 Years before statehood, many different denominations organized churches and congregations in Central Kentucky.
 Mt.
 Zion Church, established in Lexington in 1784, is still around today--though it now goes by First Presbyterian Church, located downtown on Mill Street.
 In 1789, national Methodist leaders sent ministers to Lexington to organize believers into what was called the Society of Methodists.
 This became the first Methodist church west of the Allegheny Mountains.

 In 1790, the First African Church was founded--the oldest Black church in Kentucky and one of the oldest African-American Baptist churches in America.
 It was the start of an active tradition of African American churches in Lexington that continues today.